Professor Tracey O’Brien FRACP, MBA, LLM (Health), GAICD, MBChB, BSc

 Professor O’Brien is a Conjoint Professor in Oncology within the School of Women’s and Children’s Health, Faculty of Medicine, UNSW, and has authored more than 110 publications on leukaemia, transplant, cellular therapies and health system research.

 In addition to her medical qualifications and roles, she holds an MBA and Master of Law (Health).
 In 2019, Professor O’Brien was named one of the top 10 Australian Women of Influence, winning the Innovation category.

 Chairperson of the Board of the Cancer Institute NSW

-Mr Iemma served as a Member of Parliament in the NSW Legislative Assembly for 17 years 3 months from May 1991 until September 2008.
+Mr Iemma served as a Member of Parliament in the NSW Legislative Assembly for more than 17 years from May 1991 until September 2008.

-He held a number of Ministerial portfolios including Premier, Treasurer, Minister for Health, Minister for Sport and Recreation, Minister for Public Works and Services, Minister for State Development and Minister Assisting the Premier on Citizenship.
+He held a number of Ministerial portfolios including Premier (2005-2008), Treasurer, Minister for Health, Minister for Sport and Recreation, Minister for Public Works and Services, Minister for State Development and Minister Assisting the Premier on Citizenship.